 A marketing campaign starts with a plan, and that plan must include goals.

 Goals that are not tied to data or that are undefined make measuring the campaign impossible.
-Especially when reporting to a client or executive, campaigns cannot be considered a success unless they meet specific and relative goals.
+Campaigns cannot be considered a success, especially when reporting to a client or executive, unless they meet specific and relative goals.

 Smart goals are as follows:

-For example: Within one month, I will increase my client’s website referral traffic by 5%.
-Goals such as increased traffic over time or increasing Facebook likes are not going to give much information about a campaign.
+For example, within one month, I will increase my client’s website referral traffic by 5%.
+Goals such as increased traffic over time or increased Facebook likes do not provide much information about a campaign.

 The team must learn the value of SMART goals and, together, identify which can be implemented on a short-term basis.
 It’s important to clearly document the goals and discuss them regularly so SMART goals become a habit.